 Soak in a 1:1 bleach:water solution for 24 hours in a non-metallic container in a well ventilated area and away from children.
 Use regular 8.25% hypochlorite household bleach (non-scented, no dyes, do not use a splash-less bleach).
 Rinse well, then soak for 8 hours with a solution containing 4 tablespoons of Prime®, or equivalent dechlorinator per cup of water.
 Rinse well.
 For freshwater use, soak for 4 hours with a solution containing 2 tablespoons of buffer per cup of water (Discus Buffer®, Neutral Regulator®).
 Original color and full activity should now be restored and Purigen® is ready for reuse.
 Caution: some slime coat products may permanently foul Purigen® and render regeneration difficult.
 Do not reuse if odor of bleach/chlorine is detectable.
 In case of doubt, soak beads in small quantity of water and test for residual chlorine with a chlorine test kit.”

 One notable change Seachem has added over the years is the recommendation to final soak in a buffer for 4 hours if the Purigen is being used in a freshwater tank.
 I have never performed this extra step and I have not experienced any averse effects.
+My step-by-step instructions below forego the buffer soak (as that is what I’ve had success with) but do proceed with caution and consider complying with their recommendation as a best practice.

 Another change is the dechlorinator soak is now a ratio of 4 tablespoons of Prime (2 tablespoons used to be their recommendation) per 1 cup of water.